GoogleCloudPlatform/rad-lab/modules/gen_ai/README.md

 2. The User, Group, or Service Account who will be deploying the module should have access to impersonate and grant it the roles, `roles/iam.serviceAccountTokenCreator` on the **Terraform Service Account’s IAM Policy**.
 NOTE: This is not a Project IAM Binding; this is a **Service Account** IAM Binding.

 NOTE: Additional [permissions](../../radlab-launcher/README.md#iam-permissions-prerequisites) are required when deploying the RAD Lab modules via [RAD Lab Launcher](../../radlab-launcher).
-Use `--disable-perm-check` or `-dc` arguments when using RAD lab Launcher for the module deployment.
+Use `--disable-perm-check` or `-dc` arguments when using RAD Lab Launcher for the module deployment.

 _Usage:_